-To apply, please submit online a cover letter, a CV, a research paper, book chapter, or a dissertation chapter; a statement of no more than 1,500 words describing how you plan to use your time at Princeton; and a confidential statement indicating your current 12-month salary and what sources of financial support you are likely to have during your visit via: https://puwebp.princeton.edu/AcadHire/apply/index.xhtml
+Applicants must apply online at https://www.princeton.edu/acad-positions/position/14002 and submit a cover letter, a CV, a research paper, book chapter, or a dissertation chapter; a statement of no more than 1,500 words describing how you plan to use your time at Princeton; and a confidential statement indicating your current 12-month salary and what sources of financial support you are likely to have during your visit.

-Deadline for submission is December 15, 2018.
-Applicants will be notified of the outcome of their applications in March 2019.
+For full consideration, please apply by December 15, 2019.
+However, applications will continue to be reviewed until all available positions are filled.
+Applicants will be notified of the outcome of their applications in March 2020.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.